IUC Training

 IUC Placement and Removal Skills

-For clinicians new to providing IUC or those needing refresher training
+For clinicians new to providing IUC or needing refresher training

 This session consists first of a self-paced online didactic followed by a live skills session, which is offered virtually with some onsite options.
 Participants will get hands-on practice with IUC demonstration kits and pelvic models.
 After completing the skills session, participants will receive a certificate of completion and can begin IUC placement under the guidance of their institution.

-If you are attending a virtual training, we will ship IUC demonstration training kits and a pelvic model to you with a training kit deposit.
+If you are attending a virtual training, we will ship IUC demonstration training kits and a pelvic model to you, which requires a deposit.
 Return the pelvic model using the included return label within 7 days of your training and receive your training kit deposit back in full.

 This training is FREE for Title X providers, fee for Non-Title X providers.
 1.5 CNE/CME available.